Jacob Meyers Player Props: Astros vs. Athletics

-The Houston Astros, including Jacob Meyers (.258 on-base percentage in past 10 games, 51 points below season-long percentage), battle starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 9:40 PM ET.
+On Friday, Jacob Meyers (.219 on-base percentage in past 10 games, 87 points below season-long percentage) and the Houston Astros play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Rockies.
+In his previous game he had a hitless performance (0-for-3) against the Athletics.

 Jacob Meyers Game Info & Props vs. the Athletics